 Theresa (Tess) Ryckman is a Health Policy PhD student concentrating on decision sciences.
 During her time at Stanford, she hopes to focus on questions related to the allocation of scarce resources in low- and middle-income settings, using cost-effectiveness analysis and modeling tools.
 She is particularly interested in infectious diseases and malnutrition, but also hopes to explore topics that are becoming more and more important in the field of global health but which sometimes receive less focus, such as non-communicable disease and road traffic accidents.
 Tess comes to Stanford from four years at the Results for Development Institute (R4D), where she was a Program Officer.
 At R4D, Tess worked on projects with major multilateral and bilateral donors and country governments (in South Africa, India, and Papua New Guinea) on HIV, immunization, malaria, and nutrition financing, resource allocation, and policy analysis.
 Before joining R4D, Tess received her Bachelor of Arts in Economics from Yale University.

-Tara Templin is a first year PhD student specializing in Health Economics.
+Tara Templin is a PhD student specializing in Health Economics.
 Tara obtained her BA in Economics and Mathematics from Columbia University and her MS in Statistics from Stanford University.
 Prior to Stanford, Tara was a research fellow at the Institute for Health Metrics and Evaluation, working on health expenditure forecasts, tracking development assistance for health, and studying the effects of the epidemiological and demographic transitions in low- and middle-income countries.
 Her other previous research experience includes studying results-based financing mechanisms at the Center for Global Development and portfolio allocation modalities for the Global Fund.
 She hopes to apply her background to work studying the allocation and effectiveness of government expenditure and development assistance for health, as well as demand and supply side barriers to health care.